Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Conclusion

 So, I would not recommend changing to UBS if you use another cheaper bank.
-On the other hand, I would not necessarily switch from UBS to another more affordable bank.
+On the other hand, I would not necessarily switch from UBS to another, more affordable bank.

 Also, many believe their money is safer with UBS.
-I am not sure it is the case.
+I am not sure that is the case.
 We should remember that the SNB had to bail out UBS during the last financial crisis.
 The future will tell if they learned from their mistakes.

 If you want a brick-and-mortar bank, I still recommend Migros Bank.
 I have an account here, and I am satisfied with their services.
 If you have more than 7500 CHF, you can have an account without management fees.
 And they have all the features you need.
 I have a full review of Migros Bank if you are interested.